NDRI HIV Tissue Procurement Program

 NDRI can provide most human organs and tissues from HIV-positive donors for your research project.
 We can also supply a wide variety of normal tissues for control purposes.
 We procure tissue samples exactly as you specify and offer a number of preservation and shipping options.
 Tissues are most frequently procured post-mortem and include samples shipped at 4ºC immediately after procurement, as well as snap-frozen, fixed and paraffin and OCT-embedded materials.

-To receive tissues from NDRI, please complete an application.
-NDRI reviews all applications for feasibility, to ensure that each research study represents a reasonable use of human tissue.
+To receive tissues from NDRI, please complete a Feasibility Application.
+NDRI reviews all applications to ensure that each research study represents a reasonable use of human tissue.
 NDRI will work directly with you to develop a customized protocol to supply you with the tissues you need.